 These activities give room in the lower portion of the uterus for baby to drop into a head-down – and vertical! – position.

-If that isn’t enough, it’s worth seeing a chiropractor or another provider who is trained in myofascial release.
+If that isn’t enough, it’s worth seeing a chiropractor or another provider who is trained in a way of soft tissue body balancing, such as Webster or Dynamic Body BalancingTM.

 - Wearing a pregnancy belt may help give tone to the lower uterine segment and help baby to center over the pelvic opening.